A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers

 We employ our latest version of numerical-relativity neutrino-radiation magnetohydrodynamics code~\cite{Kiuchi:2022a}.
 We employ a static mesh refinement with 2:1 refinements to cover a wide dynamic range.
 For the simulations in this article, the grid structure consists of sixteen Cartesian domains, and each domain has a $2N \times 2N \times N$ grid in the $x,y$, and $z$-directions where we assume the orbital plane symmetry.
 We set $N=361$ and $\Delta x_{\rm finest}=12.5$~m.
 The employed grid resolution is the highest among the binary neutron star merger simulations~\cite{Kiuchi:2017zz}.
 The initial orbital separation is $\approx 44$~km (see Methods).

-We employ DD2~\cite{Banik:2014qj} as an equation of state for the neutron star matter and symmetric binary with a total mass of $2.7M_\odot$.
+We employ DD2~\cite{Hempel:2009mc} as an equation of state for the neutron star matter and symmetric binary with a total mass of $2.7M_\odot$.
 With this setup, a hypermassive neutron star transiently formed after the merger will survive for $>O(1)$~s~\cite{Fujibayashi:2020dv}.

-The purely poloidal magnetic-field loop is embedded inside the neutron stars with a maximum field strength of $B_{0,\mathrm{max}}=10^{15.5}$~G~\cite{Kiuchi:2014hj}.
-Although it is much stronger than those observed in binary pulsars of $10^7$--$10^{11}$\,G~\cite{Lorimer:2008se}, it is natural to anticipate that the magnetic-field amplification leads to a high field strength ($> 10^{16}$\,G) in a short timescale after the merge in reality (see below).
+The purely poloidal magnetic-field loop is embedded inside the neutron stars with a maximum field strength of $B_{0,\mathrm{max}}=10^{15.5}$~G~\cite{Kiuchi:2015}.
+It is much stronger than those observed in binary pulsars of $10^7$--$10^{11}$\,G~\cite{Lorimer:2008se}.
+Available computational resources limit us to the choice of the strong field strength and idealized topology.
+Nonetheless, it is natural to anticipate that the magnetic-field amplification leads to a high field strength ($> 10^{16}$\,G) in a short timescale after the merge in reality (see below).

 Figure~\ref{fig:Emag} plots the evolution of electromagnetic energy as a function of the post-merger time.
 As reported in Refs.~\cite{Kiuchi:2015,Kiuchi:2017zz}, the electromagnetic energy is exponentially amplified shortly after the merger due to the Kelvin-Helmholtz instability, which emerges at the contact interface when the binary merges.
+A part of the turbulent kinetic energy due to the instability is transferred to the electromagnetic energy~\cite{Kiuchi:2015}.
 In the inset, we generate the same plot for $-1 \le t - t_\mathrm{merger} \le 5$~ms but different initial magnetic-field strengths of $B_{0,\mathrm{max}}=10^{15}$\,G with red and $B_{0,\mathrm{max}}=10^{14}$\,G with orange while keeping the grid resolution.
-Also, we plot the results for the other grid resolutions of $\Delta x_{\rm finest}=100$~m and $200$~m for the brown and purple curves, respectively, while keeping $B_{0,\mathrm{max}}=10^{15.5}$\,G. It clearly shows that the magnetic-field amplification for $0\lesssim t-t_\mathrm{merger}\lesssim 1$~ms does not depend on the employed initial field strength but on the employed grid resolution as expected from the properties of the Kelvin-Helmholtz instability~\cite{Price:2006,Rasio:1999} (see \ref{fig:SM_KH}).
+Also, we plot the results for the other grid resolutions of $\Delta x_{\rm finest}=100$~m and $200$~m for the brown and purple curves, respectively, while keeping $B_{0,\mathrm{max}}=10^{15.5}$\,G. It clearly shows that the growth rate of the electromagnetic energy for $0\lesssim t-t_\mathrm{merger}\lesssim 1$~ms does not depend on the employed initial field strength but on the employed grid resolution as expected from the properties of the Kelvin-Helmholtz instability~\cite{Price:2006,Rasio:1999} (see Extended Data Figure 1).
+The post-merger magnetic-field amplification due to this instability is terminated when the shear layer is dissipated by the shock waves at $t-t_\mathrm{merger}\approx 2$~ms.